 Unlike adults, children are not always as able to accurately describe the symptoms and sensations occurring within them.
 Because of this, detecting a traumatic brain injury in a child can sometimes be more difficult.
 Symptoms with children can include:

 - Personality changes, such as unusual crankiness or restlessness

 - Refusal to eat or loss of appetite

 - Unusual sleep patterns

 - Loss of interest in activities that they normally like

 What to Do About Traumatic Brain Injuries

 Unfortunately, even the most diligent healthcare professionals overlook many symptoms of traumatic brain injuries.
-Because a traumatic brain injury can work so stealthily, it’s best to embrace the classic mantra “better safe than sorry.”
+Because a brain injury can work so stealthily, it’s best to embrace the classic mantra “better safe than sorry.”
 Any time you or a loved one suffers any sort of injury to the head, it’s usually in your best interest to get evaluated just in case.
-Traumatic brain injuries can cause severe damage, and it’s not worth the risk of leaving one undiagnosed.
+These brain injuries can cause severe damage, and it’s not worth the risk of leaving one undiagnosed.